the Native Hebrew Spirit path

 What is our source-text to peer into the Native Hebrew Spirit?
 Simply, Tanakh (hebrew bible) .
 Though we frequently re-tell stories of Abraham & Sarah, Moshe & Miriam, and the many others wandering in the Tanakh, the essences of their practices and experiences are nearly lost in contemporary Jewish practice. here, in the omana’ya path, we re-vitalize their essential wisdom-ways.

-keren further suggests that one of the consequences of exiles and collective trauma is the condensation of spiritual practices into “backpack-able religion”.
-As she sees it, now is the time to unpack what was condensed and largely crystallized into the more contemporary texts and protocols. her work as omana’ya is in service to this “unpack”.
+As keren sees it, now is the time to unpack what was condensed and largely crystallized into the more contemporary texts and protocols. her work as omana’ya is in service to this “unpack”.

 This introductory talk can be formatted according to the needs of the congregation, such as a drash during regular services (15-20 minutes) or as a more in-depth talk and discussion in another format (20-60 minutes).
 All talks can be customized, via previous consult, to the communities’ specific interests and aims.